samzshi0529/HanziNLP/README.md

 🚀 This basic function count the characters and words in your text, sparing you the manual effot of identifying and splitting Chinese words on your own.

 ### char_freq and word_freq Functions
-- `char_freq`: Function to calculate the frequency of each character in a given text.
+- `char_freq(text, text_only=True)`: Function to calculate the frequency of each character in a given text; If text_only == True, only Chinese and English characters will be counted.
+If text_only == False, all characters will be counted.
+Default to be True.
-- `word_freq`: Function to calculate the frequency of each word in a given text.
+- `word_freq(text)`: Function to calculate the frequency of each word in a given text.
 ### Code Example
 ```python
 from HanziNLP import char_freq, word_freq